 - Avoid long working hours.
 Schedule in time to unwind and relax your body and mind.

-- Relax and decrease stress levels with some simple forms of meditation. -Some people find meditation balls or a Tibetan bowl to be helpful.
+- Relax and decrease stress levels with some simple forms of meditation.

 - Avoid stress and burnout by prioritizing your tasks and taking on only what you can reasonably do.